skazhy/advent-hs/NOTES.md

 relying on a working Clojure version.

 * Lesson from hlint: break foo `span (not . foo)`
-* Explore arrows module & maybe it could help clean up the code a bit
+* ~Explore arrows module & maybe it could help clean up the code a bit~ not relevant here - all methods are point-free.